Aryailia/dotfiles/README.md

+# Philosphy and workflow
+Generally I try to preserve the default keybinds when possible as that is one of the most portable ways of moving to a computer owned by someone else and having a hope that one would be able to use their setup.

+I choose to run tmux default when launching terminals as it buys resume functionality should I close a terminal prematurely.
+Just adding shift will run without tmux anyway.
+As a result, I created a script to combat tmux session number growing in addition to the resume feature.

+I choose to use st (simple terminal) simply because of the low latency startups and running with tmux (which buys you scrollback, searching, and psuedo-clipboard) has all the necessary functionality out of the box that I need.
+While it does go against my philosphy of outof the box, nevertheless, I have patched in certain things which are detailed on the my fork of [st](https://www.github.com/Aryailai/st).
+Though to note, you can play with the font st uses as a commandline argument.

+# Specifics
 * linker.sh - Setup so that all my dotfiles are contained in a directory and symlinks all the config files to their appropriate locations
 * namedirs/* - Contains symlinks for directory shortcuts (CDPATH for cd)
 * install/* - Scripts for automating some of the install process

+# privates/
-* privates/ - A folder not included in this distribution but has a couple of files that make other things in these dotfiles work.
-See [linker.sh](linker.sh) for what files are contained
+A folder not included in this distribution but has a couple of files that make other things in these dotfiles work.
+See [linker.sh](linker.sh) for what files are contained.
+Also contains:
+* bookmarks.txt
+* websearches.txt

+# More UI-like scripts
 * bookmarks-rofi.sh - probably going to make an ncurses cli version too
 * search-rofi.sh - probalby going to make an ncourses cli version too